There are a couple of different options for you if you’re looking for a senior executive level job in the Federal Government.

 The Senior Executive Service (SES) consists of executive positions, including managerial, supervisory, and policy positions classified above General Schedule (GS) grade 15 or equivalent positions in most Executive Branch agencies of the Federal Government.

-SES members are selected for their leadership qualifications.
-They have exceptional managerial and people skills and know how to build partnerships and communicate with customers.
-Sharing a broad perspective of government grounded in the Constitution, they make sure federal executive management is responsive to the needs, policies, and goals of the Nation.
+To be qualified for an SES job, you must demonstrate exceptional leadership, managerial and people skills and know how to build partnerships and communicate with customers.
+Senior Executives in the SES share a broad perspective of government grounded in the Constitution, and make sure federal executive management is responsive to the needs, policies, and goals of the Nation.

 Anyone is eligible to apply to an SES position (as long as you’re a U.S. citizen or national), but to be qualified, you must meet the five Executive Core Qualifications (ECQs).